bxs-machine-learning-club/ANN_Mini_Projects/README.md

-# Machine Learning Mini Projects
+# PH-Classifier
-Awesome Mini Projects from the ML Club.
-View each of them or download all of them with <i> git clone</i> on a Git compiler.
+PH-Classfier created with sklearn.
+View or download it with <i> git clone</i> on a Git compiler.